CHAPTER Eng

 they are responsible.

-The professional engineer shall issue public statements only in an
+engineer shall issue public statements only in an

 objective and truthful manner; as follows:

-objective and truthful in all professional reports, statements, or testimony
+(1) Be objective and truthful in all

-and include all relevant and pertinent information in such reports, statements,
+pertinent information in such reports, statements, or testimony;

 (2) When serving as an expert or technical